STMicroelectronics headquarters in Paris, 9 October 2017 (AFP / ERIC PIERMONT)

 The industrial investment projects presented on Monday afternoon in Versailles (6.7 billion euros of investments, “more than 4 thousand jobs created”), come at the right time for the government, pressured by inflation that weighs on purchasing power .

-The first productions should be launched from the end of 2023, with an increase until 2025-2026, according to the Elysée.
+The first productions, made possible by the “significant financial support of the French state”, according to the two groups, should be launched starting from the end of 2023, with a ramp-up until 2025-2026, according to the Elysée. .
 About 58 percent of production will be for GlobalFoundries, with the rest for STMicroelectronics, the two companies said.

 French President Emmanuel Macron during a videoconference at the Elysée, in Paris, for the opening of the previous “Choose France” summit, January 25, 2021 (POOL / Ludovic MARIN)